 MODULE 8: Optimizing Cloud Spend

 In this module, students will gain an understanding IaaS resource pricing models and available discount schemes.
-Students will also learn about the various tools available to monitor, report and analyze Azure spend, including monitoring multiple CSP subscriptions with Azure Cost.
+Students will also learn about the various tools available to monitor, report and analyze Azure spend, including monitoring multiple CSP subscriptions.

 MODULE 9: Partner Best Practices